Nigh/OpenKeySound/README.md

 │     └─ yyy.wav
 └─ README.md
 ```
-All recordings are stored in the `KeyTone` directory, and the `README.md` file describes the configuration of each recording.
+All recordings are stored in the `Sound` directory, and the `README.md` file describes the configuration of each recording.
 The recordings for each configuration are stored in a separate "Record" directory.

 The file naming format is `kt{NN}-{TTTT}-{p}-{nn}`, where:
 - **NN** is the recording configuration number,